pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 ### Editing the wrong file

 You opened a file to look at it, but then your cat walked across the keyboard.
 You're not sure what was added or deleted.
 You just want to go back to the way things were at the last commit.
-For this, use `checkout`.
+For this, use `checkout`&mdash;it's not just for switching branches, but also for fixing changes to files.

 1. Make sure you're in the right directory.
 2. Use `git status` to check what branch you're on and what changes Git knows about.
 2. If necessary, switch to the correct branch.
 For example:
    ```
-   $ git checkout -b the-branch
+   $ git checkout the-branch
     Switched to branch 'the-branch'
    ```
 1. Use `git status` to see what files were accidentally modified.
 For example: